walkerdb/bentley_code/README.md

 * __Characterizing c0x series paths__: Exports a list of all series paths with occurrence counts across all eads (eg Series -> File -> File -> Item)
 * __Summarizing all tag/attribute value pairs__: Exports a list of the counts of all pairs of tag/attribute values found in all eads.
 * __Self-nesting tag detection__: Finds all instances of tags that have the same tag type as a child.
+* __Missing boxes check__: Finds potential missing boxes in a finding aid (for example, if in the entire finding aid there is box 1 and 3 but never a 2, this flags that EAD file)